KhansaAhmed88013/SpecifyAI-project/README.md

 # SpecifyAI – AI Powered Requirement Analysis Platform

+Built using DigitalOcean Gradient™ AI for intelligent requirement analysis.

 SpecifyAI is a cloud-deployed web application that helps users convert project ideas into structured technical specifications using AI.

 The system allows users to create projects, input requirements, and generate AI-assisted specifications to accelerate software planning.